mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

     "length": 20
   }

-2. Verify the request returns a *Response code* of 200.
+2. Verify the request returns a *Response Code* of 200.

 3. Copy the UUID value from the *Response Body* , and paste it to the *uuid* value field of the Blueprint **GET** /blueprints/{uuid} API request call, and click *Try it out!* to invoke the request.